-Speaking with self-assurance is key to strong executive presence, whether conversing 1:1, meeting with a team or presenting to a large audience.
+Speaking with self-assurance is key to strong executive presence, whether having an individual conversation, meeting with a team or presenting to a large audience.
 People are eager to listen to those who come across as authentic, believable and intelligent.
 When you lead a discussion with a confident, persuasive voice — and pay close attention to the verbal and nonverbal cues of your audience — you impart this positive impression.
 In contrast, if you speak quietly, use weak language (e.g., qualifiers and fillers) or uptalk, you undermine your authority and credibility, which leads to a disinterested audience.

 Are you even-keeled and solve problems quickly?

 As an executive, you carry a lot of responsibility.
 If something goes awry, whether it’s missing monthly targets, losing a major customer or facing product launch delays, how do you react?
 Do you panic, get overwhelmed or complain and lash out at those around you?
 Those with executive presence demonstrate strong emotional intelligence and self-control, including a calm and rational approach to solving problems with decisive and timely execution of solutions.